-Year Level: Stage 1
+Stage 1

-SACE Credits: Up to 30+ SACE credits
+Up to 30+ SACE credits

-Pathway: Employment, further TAFE study at
+Employment, further TAFE study at

 Certificate II

+Not required

-Prerequisites: None Length: 1 year
+1 year

 Undertaking this course allows the student to pursue an interest in the many trades associated with the Furnishing Industry, as the core modules are generic across each individual area.
 The other modules focus specifically on the trade of Furniture making (Cabinet making).